Asa Hutchinson to Newsmax: Leave Decisions on Gender Studies at Local Level

-Arkansas Gov. Asa Hutchinson, who was named this week to chair the Education Commission of the States, a nonpartisan group that advises state and federal government officials on education policy, said on Newsmax Wednesday that decisions on school policies to allow lessons on gender are better left at the local level, but people's values should be considered.
+Arkansas Gov. Asa Hutchinson, who was named this week to chair the Education Commission of the States, a nonpartisan group that advises state and federal government officials on education policy, told Newsmax on Wednesday that decisions on school policies to allow lessons on gender are better left at the local level, but people's values should be considered.

 "We want parents to be engaged in education and supporting the children," the Republican leader said on Newsmax's "National Report."
 "We don't want our public schools to undermine the values that are taught in the home, and particularly if there are matters of faith, we don't want that to undermine the public school environment."